via: Pexels / Alexander Suhorucov

 1. What will you fight for until the day you die?

-This really cuts to the point: what is so important to you, you'll never give up on it?
-If you want to get to know someone, this is a great way to find out the deepest things they care about.
-Turn casual friends into lifelong ones by building a solid connection.
+Who To Ask It To: If you want to get to know someone, this is a great way to find out the deepest things they care about.
+This will turn casual friends into lifelong ones by building a solid connection.

 2. Other than money, what else have you gained from your current job?